Remove Audio from Video

 Common use cases

-• Social uploads with audio restrictions
+• Social uploads with copyright-protected audio

 • Presentation and slide overlays

-• Stock and template libraries
+• Stock footage and template libraries

 • Classroom and training modules